quii/learn-go-with-tests/intro-to-acceptance-tests.md

 What we want to do is listen for `SIGTERM`, and rather than instantly killing the server, we want to:

-- Stop listening to any more requests;
+- Stop listening to any more requests
-- Allow any in-flight requests to finish;
+- Allow any in-flight requests to finish
-- *Then* terminate the process.
+- *Then* terminate the process

 ## How to have grace